-Here kids will have the opportunity to become a “Top Chef”.
-With two programs to choose from, kids will be whisking and mixing fun creations like chocolate cake and candy pizzas.
+Here kids will have the opportunity to become a “Top Chef.”
+With two programs to choose from, kids will be whisking and mix fun creations like chocolate cake and candy pizzas.

 In the arts and craft room at the Atlantis Kids Adventures (AKA), kids will be able to do traditional crafts like create an undersea map or download photos and send virtual postcards.
 Another cool thing is that kids can play on the iWall or iTables.

-At Atlantis Pals, kids can create their own stuffed animal from scratch.
+At Atlantis Pals, kids can create their stuffed animal from scratch.
 Here they can choose to make anything from a bear to a flamingo.
-Once they have made their stuffed animal and outfitted them with accessories, they can officially adopt them to take them home.
+Once they completed their stuffed animal and outfitted them with accessories, they can officially adopt them to take them home.

-At the Earth and Fire Pottery Studio you will be able to create a one of kind masterpiece.
-The studio offers an opportunity to design and paint pottery, create art with glass fusing, or even scrap-booking.
+At the Earth and Fire Pottery Studio, you will be able to create a one of a kind masterpiece.
+The studio offers an opportunity to design and paint pottery, create art with glass fusing, or even scrapbooking.